derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-16/12/2023 16:14:51 : 3 Database Admins walked into a NoSQL bar.
+17/12/2023 16:14:40 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Ubuntu users are apt to get this joke.
+What do you mean 911 is only for emergencies?
+I've got a merge conflict.
 <!-- replace-with-joke ends -->